-- (i) The Board of Trustees may cause amounts on deposit in the Retiree Health Care Trust to be invested in those investments that are permitted investments for the investment of moneys held under any one or more of the pension or retirement systems of the State, any unit of local government or school district, or any agency or instrumentality thereof.
-The Board, by a vote of at least two-thirds of the trustees, may transfer investment management to the Illinois State Board of Investment, which is hereby authorized to manage these investments when so requested by the Board of Trustees. - (ii) The Board of Trustees shall establish and maintain an appropriate funding reserve level which shall not be less than the amount of incurred and unreported claims plus 12 months of expected claims and administrative expenses. - (iii) The Board of Trustees shall make an annual assessment of the funding levels of the Retiree Health Care Trust and shall submit a report to the Auditor General at least 90 days prior to the end of the fiscal year.
-The report shall provide the following: - (A) the actuarial present value of projected benefits expected to be paid to current and future retirees and their dependents and survivors; - (B) the actuarial present value of projected contributions and trust income plus assets;
+- (3) The Retiree Health Care Trust shall be administered by the Board of Trustees according to the following requirements: - (i) The Board of Trustees may cause amounts on deposit in the Retiree Health Care Trust to be invested in those investments that are permitted investments for the investment of moneys held under any one or more of the pension or retirement systems of the State, any unit of local government or school district, or any agency or instrumentality thereof.
+The Board, by a vote of at least two-thirds of the trustees, may transfer investment management to the Illinois State Board of Investment, which is hereby authorized to manage these investments when so requested by the Board of Trustees. - (ii) The Board of Trustees shall establish and maintain an appropriate funding reserve level which shall not be less than the amount of incurred and

-- (C) the reserve required by subsection

-(b)(3)(ii); and

-- (D) an assessment of whether the actuarial present value of projected benefits expected to be paid to current and future retirees and their dependents and survivors exceeds or is less than the actuarial present value of projected contributions and trust income plus assets in excess of the reserve required by subsection (b)(3)(ii).

-If the actuarial present value of projected benefits expected to be paid to current and future retirees and their dependents and survivors exceeds the actuarial present value of projected contributions and trust income plus assets in excess of the reserve required by subsection (b)(3)(ii), then the report shall provide a plan, to be implemented over a period of not more than 10 years from each valuation date, which would make the actuarial present value of projected contributions and trust income plus assets equal to or exceed the actuarial present value of projected benefits expected to be paid to current and future retirees and their dependents and survivors.
-The plan may consist of increases in employee, retiree, dependent, or survivor contribution levels, decreases in benefit levels, or other plan changes or any combination thereof both, which is projected to cure the shortfall over a period of not more than 10 years.
-If the actuarial present value of projected benefits expected to be paid to current and future retirees and their dependents and survivors is less than the actuarial present value of projected contributions and trust income plus assets in excess of the reserve required by subsection (b)(3)(ii), then the report may provide a plan of decreases in employee, retiree, dependent, or survivor contribution levels, increases in benefit levels, or other plan changes, or any combination thereof both, to the extent of the surplus.
+1 unreported claims plus 12 months of expected claims and 2 administrative expenses.
+3 (iii) The Board of Trustees shall make an annual 4 assessment of the funding levels of the Retiree Health 5 Care Trust and shall submit a report to the Auditor 6 General at least 90 days prior to the end of the fiscal 7 year.
+The report shall provide the following: 8 (A) the actuarial present value of projected 9 benefits expected to be paid to current and future 10 retirees and their dependents and survivors; 11 (B) the actuarial present value of projected 12 contributions and trust income plus assets; 13 (C) the reserve required by subsection 14 (b)(3)(ii); and 15 (D) an assessment of whether the actuarial 16 present value of projected benefits expected to be 17 paid to current and future retirees and their 18 dependents and survivors exceeds or is less than 19 the actuarial present value of projected 20 contributions and trust income plus assets in 21 excess of the reserve required by subsection 22 (b)(3)(ii).
+23 If the actuarial present value of projected 24 benefits expected to be paid to current and future 25 retirees and their dependents and survivors exceeds the actuarial present value of projected contributions and trust income plus assets in excess of the reserve required by subsection (b)(3)(ii), then the report shall provide a plan, to be implemented over a period of not more than 10 years from each valuation date, which would make the actuarial present value of projected contributions and trust income plus assets equal to or exceed the actuarial present value of projected benefits expected to be paid to current and future retirees and their dependents and survivors.
+The plan may consist of increases in employee, retiree, dependent, or survivor contribution levels, decreases in benefit levels, or other plan changes or any combination thereof.
+If the actuarial present value of projected benefits expected to be paid to current and future retirees and their dependents and survivors is less than the actuarial present value of projected contributions and trust income plus assets in excess of the reserve required by subsection (b)(3)(ii), then the report may provide a plan of decreases in employee, retiree, dependent, or survivor contribution levels, increases in benefit levels, or other plan changes, or any combination thereof, to the extent of the surplus.

-(iv) The Auditor General shall review the report and plan provided in subsection (b) (3) (iii) and issue a determination within 90 days after receiving the report and plan, with a copy of such determination provided to the General Assembly and the Regional Transportation Authority, as follows:
+(iv) The Auditor General shall review the report and plan provided in subsection (b)(3)(iii) and issue a determination within 90 days after receiving the report and plan, with a copy of such determination provided to the General Assembly and the Regional Transportation Authority, as follows: